Snowshoe cat: History

 In the 1960s, a cat owned by Siamese cat breeder Dorothy Hinds-Daugherty produced a litter of Siamese kittens in Philadelphia, Pennsylvania.
 Three of the kittens had unique markings, consisting of white points and feet.
-Intrigued by their looks, she began working to breed cats like them, using seal point Siamese with bicolor American Shorthairs.
+Intrigued by their looks, she began working to breed cats like them, using seal point Siamese with bicolour American Shorthairs.
 The offspring of those cats lacked the Siamese points, but by breeding the offspring to Siamese cats, the desired look was accomplished.
 Hinds-Daugherty named the breed "Snowshoe" because of their white feet.
-Hinds-Daugherty promoted the Snowshoe at local cats shows, though they were not recognized at the time.
+Hinds-Daugherty promoted the Snowshoe at local cats shows, though they were not recognised at the time.
 Hinds-Daughtery eventually abandoned the Snowshoe breeding program, and it was taken up by Vikki Olander.

 Olander wrote the first breed standard for the Snowshoe, and succeeded in obtaining the Cat Fanciers Federation (CFF) and the American Cat Association's (ACA) "experimental breed" status for the Snowshoe in 1974.
 However, by 1977, Olander was the last breeder of the Snowshoe in the United States.
 After struggling to keep the breed alive, Olander was contacted by Jim Hoffman and Georgia Kuhnell, who were interested in the breed.
 Other breeders joined Olander, Hoffman, and Kuhnell, and they obtained the champion status from the CFF in 1983.
 In 1989, Olander left the program, as her fiancé was allergic to cats.
-However, by then the Snowshoe had a strong following, and the breed attained champion status with the American Cat Fanciers Association in 1990 and was recognized by The International Cat Association in 1993.
+However, by then the Snowshoe had a strong following, and the breed attained champion status with the American Cat Fanciers Association (ACFA) in 1990 and was recognised by The International Cat Association (TICA) in 1993.
 Currently, breeders work to attain acceptance with the Cat Fanciers Association, but struggle with the lack of cats and breeders needed for the association's requirements.

-Snowshoes are also fully recognized by the Fédération Internationale Féline, and the Cat Fanciers Federation.
+Snowshoes are also fully recognised by the Fédération Internationale Féline (FIFe).

 Popularity and breeding

 The Snowshoe is a rare breed, partly due to the difficulty of breeding cats with markings and patterns that conform well to breed standards.
 The Snowshoe's pattern relies on recessive genes and other factors to produce desired results.
-One gene, which causes the "V" facial pattern is an example of incomplete dominance.
+One gene, which causes the "V" facial pattern, is an example of incomplete dominance.
 If the offspring produced has two dominant genes for the marking, then the feature will be larger than a cat with one dominant gene.
 However, other factors may influence the feature, which makes it difficult to predict the outcome.
 Another issue is the white boots, which can be caused by a piebalding gene or a gloving gene.
 The genes are difficult to control, and many cats' boots extend too far up the leg, do not reach far enough up the leg, or the cat completely lacks white.
 As such, pet-quality Snowshoes usually have too much white, too little white, or white features are mismarked.
-The cats' body type further complicates breeding, as the breeder must achieve the correct head shape and ear set, while still maintaining the American Shorthair's body structure and the length of the Siamese.
+The cats' body type further complicates breeding, as the breeder must achieve the correct head shape and ear set, while still maintaining the body structure of the American Shorthair and the length of the Siamese.